RAF Harrowbeer: Location

 Later, the Typhoon pilots at Harrowbeer also launched attacks on shipping targets on the French coast, the first target being Brest.

+Harrowbeer saw its most distinguished visitor arrive on 2 August 1945, when US President Harry Truman, returning home from the Potsdam Conference, was unable to route via RAF St Mawgan in Cornwall due to it being closed due to fog, and his aircraft landed instead at Harrowbeer.
+Reception formalities were somewhat limited and, after dining with King George VI onboard the Royal Navy Battlecruiser HMS Renown in Plymouth, Truman sailed for his Atlantic crossing onboard the American cruiser USS Augusta.

 Based units

 The airfield opened in May 1941.
 It closed following the end of the Second World War.

 A large number of units used the airfield at some point, such as: